bataB95/Fake-News-Challenge/README.md

 ALGORITHM:
-Step 1: Embed all the words into vector representation and add them to, for each of the title text and the body text, hold a concept map(a vector of 50 dimension).
+Step 1: Embed all the words into vector representation and add them to, for each of the title text and the body text, hold a concept map(a vector of 50 dimension).Source:https://nlp.stanford.edu/projects/glove/

 Step 2: Feed the two vectors to a decision making network(classification) that has four output categories(unrelated,supportive , neutral, contradictory)